 - Arrow Electronics based in Centennial, valued at $5.85 billion

 The Daniels College of Business at the private University of Denver is the only business school in Colorado that earns top ranks from Businessweek, U.S. News & World Report and the Financial Times.
 One of the key benefits of earning your MBA at a highly-rated school is the quality of the network you're able to build through your education.
 While the school does not offer an online program, it does offer a number of options.
-The full-time MBA is a standard 21-month on-campus program; the international MBA takes a bit more time and has a language and international travel requirement, while the highly-accelerated one-year MBA can be completed in as little as 11 months.
+The full-time MBA is a standard 21-month on-campus program; the international MBA takes a bit more time and has a language and international travel requirement, while the one-year MBA can be completed in as little as 11 months.
 The professional MBA is a part-time program for working students and the executive MBA is designed for senior executives with at least 10 years of work experience.
 The Association to Advance Collegiate Schools of Business (AACSB) has accredited each of these programs.

 This well-regarded state institution now offers its MBA program to online students.
-Designed as a professional MBA for students with significant work experience, the 40 credit hours of courses can be completed in as few as 21 months or as long as five years, depending on your pace of study.
+Designed as a professional MBA for students with significant work experience, the courses can be completed in as few as 21 months or as long as five years, depending on your pace of study.
 Most of the work is done online, with the exception of an optional (but highly recommended) international business study trip.
 In addition to a general management focus, you can also chose a concentration in finance or computer information systems.
 All programs are AACSB accredited.